kojinkai/js-handbook/README.md

   console.log(this) // undefined
 })()
 ```
-*To access the window object inside IIFE with "use strict", you would have to pass `window` to the IIFE as an argument.*
-While executing a function in the context of an object, the object becomes the value of `this`
+* While executing a function in the context of an object, the object becomes the value of `this`
-Inside a setTimeout function, the value of `this` is the window object.
+* Inside a setTimeout function, the value of `this` is the window object.
 ```js
 const obj = {
   foo: function() {